SHORT STORY 16

 “What do you know of the apparent evidence of prehistoric civilizations existing before the last ice-age and that infamous flood?”

 “This time last year, I was taken on an expedition out into the North Sea.
-The professor in charge believed he knew the locations of megalithic sites lost on a sunken area of Doggerland.”
+The professor in charge believed he knew the locations of megalithic sites lost upon the sunken area of Doggerland.”

 Telford ever so slightly tilted his head.

 “We found something out there.
-And a few months ago I was back out on the North Sea.
-What we had found...
-It had grown a lot bigger.”
-Turning, I was doubting that my peace-offering meant anything to Telford.
-While staring west toward the snow sprinkled hills and growing rain clouds, I changed the subject, “A couple of years ago I was encouraged to seek professional help.
-I refused at first, but eventually I was worn down, and spoke to a psychologist.
-I figured it would be good to put the matter to rest: whether or not I'm sick in the head.
-Turns out I'm good...
-But now...
-I think I need help again...
+And a few months ago, I was back on the North Sea.
+What we had found, it had grown a lot bigger.”
+Turning, I was doubting that this peace-offering meant anything to Telford.
+While staring west toward the snow sprinkled hills and growing rain clouds, I changed the subject, “A couple of years ago, I was told to get some professional help.
+Was eventually worn down, and spoke to a psychologist.
+Figured it would be good to put the matter to rest: whether I'm sick in the head or not.
+Turns out I'm good.
+But now.
+I think I actually need some help.
 I seem incapable of decoding the things I see.”